Return to the BUILD

 Complete the roof installation by securing the front ‘A-pillar’ mounting points with two (2) BM screws:

-There was a lot to do in this issue, but we have our roof installed and complete!
-All of the non-electrical parts in this issue are plastic.
+There was a lot to do in this issue, but we have our roof installed and complete.
+It looks pretty sharp!

 Issue 88 – Interior: Outer Seat Belts, Seat Belt Panels, Interior Panels